Shawshank01/proxy_sh/README.md

   - `xray/user_limits.conf` (timezone)
   - `xray/user_limits.db` (per-user limits, cycle window, and usage accumulator)
 - Billing cycle is per-user **anniversary monthly** (from account creation timestamp to next month same local time, clamped to month-end when needed).
 - Quota checks run when you execute menu option `9 -> 2` (recommended to automate with a systemd timer on Ubuntu, or cron fallback, for timely suspension/re-enable).
+You can check the scheduler status using menu option `9 -> 7` or via CLI command `./proxy.sh --quota-check-status`.
 - All configuration files are created in a new `xray` directory relative to the script's location.
 - **Reality target & server names**:
     - Reality replaces a traditional TLS front, so the `target` (`realitySettings.target`) must be a real website outside the GFW that serves TLS 1.3 + HTTP/2 directly (no forced redirects).
 Pick one that makes sense for your server location; e.g., a Korean site if your VPS is in South Korea so packet routes look natural.